MatthewEskolin/Garmin_To_Fitbit_Steps_Sync_Web/README.md

 ## Recently Completed Features
 * Give us our average steps for the last 7 days here in the APP
+* Need to have confidence in this app to input data into FitBit Correctly so that we don't ever have to login on the fitbit homepage
+* Need to implement Azure keyvault - Currently Azure WebApp cannot access app secrets
+* \[Useability\] Only Show the Add Activity and other buttons when we are already connected to FitBit.

 ### 08/12/2020
 adding a drop-down to select the day for the activity.
 We usually input our steps for the previous day, so this will be the default.
 We will also provide an option to put in